swiftlang/swift-evolution/proposals/0376-function-back-deployment.md

 ## Introduction

-This proposal introduces a `@backDeployed` attribute to allow ABI-stable libraries to extend the effective availability of their own public APIs to older OSes, where the API isn't actually present in the library that shipped with those OSes.
-While this resembles a polyfill mechanically, it does not help a module to overlay a polyfill on top of an API from another module.
+This proposal introduces a `@backDeployed` attribute to allow ABI-stable libraries to make their own public APIs available on older OSes.
+When a `@backDeployed` API isn't present in the library that ships with an older OS, a client running on that OS can still use the API because a fallback copy of its implementation has been emitted into the client.

+With `@backDeployed`, a function may be emitted into clients as a fallback copy of _itself_.
+Note that the attribute doesn't mark a function as a fallback implementation of some _other_ function, and therefore it doesn't help one module to extend the availability of APIs declared in some _other_ module.

 ## Motivation